-At an assembly last week, Principal Christine West made an announcement to the middle school students.
-Beginning next fall, all 6th, 7th and 8th graders will be required to wear uniforms to school.
+At an assembly last week, principal Christine West announced to the middle school students that beginning next fall, all 6th, 7th and 8th graders will be required to wear uniforms to school.

 Students will be required to wear pants that are khaki or black.
-Girls can wear khaki or black skirts.
-The skirt must come at least down to their knees.
+Girls can wear khaki or black skirts if the skirt comes at least down to their knees.
 All students will wear shirts with collars.
-The shirts can have long sleeves or short sleeves.
-Shirts must be white, black or the school color, royal blue, with no images on them.
+The shirts can have long sleeves or short sleeves and must be white, black or the school color, royal blue, with no images on them.
 Black and royal blue shirts and sweatshirts with the school logo on the chest will be for sale at the school office.